scott-mcdonald/JsonApiFramework/README.md

 ## Release history

+* v2.0.0
+    * #59 Deprecate the IResource interface.
+Is a breaking change from v1.X.
 * v1.9.0
     * #56 Add new feature to support singleton resources.
 Useful for home documents where identity is not important.
 * v1.8.0